 Public Benefit Status

-Article 19 of the Presidential Decree Law No. 703 of July 2, 2018, which amended Article 27 of the Associations Law and Article 57 of the Decree Law No. 698 of July 2, 2018, authorized the President to grant public benefit status to associations and foundations.
-Prior to this amendment, the Council of Ministers had the authority to grant public benefit status to eligible CSOs based on the opinion of the Ministry of Finance and the proposal of the Ministry of the Interior.
-Under the previous system, the selection process was highly bureaucratic and political at times and was not guided by an autonomous, transparent, and easily accessible institution.
-Furthermore, the procedures for these statuses were not clearly defined with a list of the selection criteria, and the conditions for gaining public benefit and tax exemption statuses differed.
+Following a major change in 2018, Presidential authority over these statuses increased.
+Article 19 of Presidential Decree Law No. 703 of July 2, 2018 (which amended Article 27 of the Associations Law) and Article 57 of Decree Law No. 698 of July 2, 2018, granted the President the power to confer public benefit status on associations and foundations.
+Previously, this authority rested with the Council of Ministers, which made decisions based on the opinion of the Ministry of Finance and a proposal from the Ministry of Interior.
+Under the earlier system, the process was bureaucratic, opaque, and influenced by political considerations.
+No independent, transparent, or easily accessible body existed to oversee the process.
+Furthermore, the eligibility criteria were neither clearly-outlined nor uniformly applied, and the conditions for obtaining public benefit and tax-exempt statuses differed.
+The presidential decrees did not improve the transparency or fairness of the process.

-At the end of 2024, amendments were made to the General Communiqué (Series no: 1) on the Provision of Tax Exemption to Foundations.
-Within the scope of these amendments, the transfers made by a foundation to their economic enterprises are not considered as expenses related to the purpose even though the economic enterprises operate for foundation’s purpose.
-This rule makes it harder to meet the requirement for foundations to “spend at least two-thirds of their annual income within the year in which it is generated” in order to maintain tax exempt status.
-Furthermore, the requirement of having certain limit of income generating assets and annual income, which was previously a criterion only for obtaining for tax exempt status, has now been transformed into a mandatory condition that must be met each year to maintain this status.
-These changes have made it more challenging for foundations to obtain and retain tax exempt status.
+Further restrictive changes were introduced at the end of 2024 through amendments to the General Communiqué (Series no: 1) on the Provision of Tax Exemption to Foundations.
+Under the new rules, transfers from a foundation to its economic enterprises are no longer considered expenses related to the foundation’s purpose, even if these enterprises operate in line with the foundation’s mission.
+This rule makes it more difficult for foundations to meet the legal requirement of spending at least two-thirds of their annual income within the same fiscal year to maintain tax-exempt status.
+Furthermore, what was previously a one-time condition for obtaining tax exemption—meeting a specific threshold of income-generating assets and annual income—has now become an ongoing requirement to maintain this status.
+These changes have made it more difficult for foundations to both qualify for and maintain tax-exempt status.

 Public Participation